Cornish Place

 Cornish Place is a listed building situated in the Neepsend area of the City of Sheffield.
 The building was formerly the factory of James Dixon & Sons, a Britannia metal, Sheffield plate and Cutlery manufacturer.
 In the late 1990s the disused building was cleaned and converted into apartments, it is regarded as the most impressive cutlery works that still stands in Sheffield and rivals the cotton mills of Lancashire and the West Riding in terms of architectural quality and heritage.
-The most impressive parts of the building are the east and west ranges which have Grade II* listed status while the rest of the works have the lower Grade II rating.
+The east and west ranges of the structure are the most spectacular, with Grade II* listed classification, while the rest of the works receive the lower Grade II category.
 The "Cornish" in the buildings name is thought to derive from the manufacture of Britannia metal which is made up of 93% tin which came from Cornwall.

 History

 Foundation

 The firm was founded as Dixon & Smith in 1805 and was based on Silver Street in the centre of Sheffield.
 James Dixon’s association with the Cornish Place site began in 1819 when a rolling mill on the spot came into the possession of Dixon & Smith.
 In 1822 Dixon set up business on his own and the rolling mill was converted into a workshop for the manufacture of silver and plated goods.
 During the 1830s the firm acquired land to the south of the original buildings and new workshops were constructed.
-The first phase of the works were a U shaped series of buildings which fronted onto Cornish Street and the River Don and consisted of workshops, casting shops and offices.
+The first phase of the works were a U-shaped series of buildings which fronted onto Cornish Street and the River Don and consisted of workshops, casting shops and offices.